-• To build above ground and underground resistance networks, and to ensure the survival of those networks.
+- To build a culture of resistance, with all that en tails - To build aboveground and underground resistance networks, and to ensure the survival of those networks.

-• Operations are generally lower risk actions, so that people can be trained and screened, and support networks put in place.
-These will fall primarily into the sustaining and shaping categories.

-• Maximal recruitment and training is very important at this point.
-The earlier people are recruited, the more likely they are to be trustworthy and the longer time is available to screen them for their competency for more serious action.

-• Communications and propaganda operations are also required for outreach and to spread information about useful tactics and strategies, and on the necessity for organized action.
+- Operations are generally lower risk actions, so that people can be trained and screened, and support networks put in place.
+These will fall primarily into the sustaining and shaping categories. - Maximal recruitment and training is very important at this point.
+The earlier people are recruited, the more likely they are to be trustworthy and the longer time is available to screen them for their competency for more serious action. - Communications and propaganda operations are also required for outreach and to spread information about useful tactics and strategies, and on the necessity for organized action.

-• Most resistance organizations in this scenario are still diffuse networks, but they begin to extend and coalesce.
+Most resistance organizations in this scenario are still diffuse networks, but they begin to extend and coalesce.
 This phase aims to build organization.